Jewoos-lab/Jewoos-lab/README.md

 <h1 align="left">Hi 👋, I'm Jewoo</h1>
 <h3 align="left">I want to be a passionate Data Analyst</h3>

-* I'm a person who does my best in everything.
+* A person who works diligently like an ant
-* I like to derive new things from analysis.
+* I'm a person who does my best in everything
-* Also, I will make constant efforts toward my dream.
+* I like to derive new things from analysis
-*  person who works diligently like an ant.<br>
+* Also, I will make constant efforts toward my dream<br>

 ## 📒 Education